Lawn Care Basics

 Feed Your Lawn To Speed Up The Process

 Soil microbes do a better job recycling carbon from leaves when they have nitrogen.
-Applying Scotts® Turf Builder® Winterguard® Fall Lawn Food after mulching your leaves will not only feed your lawn but also feed the microbes so they can break down the leaves faster.
-Your grass will be greener, and soil microbes will work harder, when you feed your lawn after mulching those leaves.
+Applying Scotts® Turf Builder® Winterguard® Fall Lawn Food after mulching your leaves will not only fertilize your lawn but also feed the microbes so they can break down the leaves faster.
+Your grass will be greener, and soil microbes will work harder, when you feed your lawn after leaf mulching.

 See Great Results in the Spring